alechenninger/lightblue.js/README.md

 At the moment this is really just a rough sketch of an idea and will change drastically.

+# Install

+`bower install lightblue.js --save`

+Or clone this repo and link to dist/lightblue.min.js.

 # Usage

 It does still sort of work!
 It won't actually make any requests, but gives you an API for building the key components of the request: the HTTP method, the URL, and the request body.
 The idea is this information could then be used easily with either XMLHttpRequest, jQuery.ajax, Angular's $http service, or a Node.JS HTTP client.
 All it takes is a little glue code to tie the necessary components with one of the aforementioned common AJAX mechanisms.